cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 This will create a configuration file that will instruct CloudQuery to collect data from AWS and store it in an S3 bucket.
 You will need to replace the `REPLACE_WITH_S3_DESTINATION_BUCKET` placeholder with the name of the S3 bucket you want to use to store the data.
 You can also modify the configuration file to collect only the data you need.
 For more information on how to create a configuration file, [visit our docs](/docs/reference/source-spec)

 In order to inject the config file into the prebuilt container you will have to base64 encode the contents of the `cloudquery.yml` file .
-To do that, run the following command:
+Assuming you are running on a Linux or MacOS machine you can do this conversion by running the following command:
 ```bash
 cat cloudquery.yml | base64
 ```